Surrey and Hants Tai Chi Club Ethos

 The Wuji circle has much meaning: Wuji, directly translates as 'without extremes, or a point of singularity'.
 It is represented by a simple circle enclosing 'The Void' of Wuji - the origin of the universe.

 Gai Shan (the Chinese characters in our logo) is the Eastern philosophy of changing something for the better.
-As my club and personal motto I take it to mean continual ongoing personal development, or transformation, where Tai Chi and Qigong meditation are the vehicles we use to develop a better body /health , a better mind/ ethics and so nourish and refine our spirit.
-Brining about a change in the world starts with the transformation of ourselves as individuals.
+As my club and personal motto I take it to mean continual ongoing personal development, or transformation, where Tai Chi and Qigong meditation are the vehicles we use to develop a better body /mind and spirit.

-The Lotus Blossom is generally regarded as a symbol of purity and enlightenment.
-It begins its life in the muck and decaying matter at the bottom of a lake and yet it emerges as a pure white spotless flower, bringing joy to everyone who encounters it.
-This demonstrates how we can be surrounded by things which may taint our character or distract us from our practice, but if we persist and simply grow a little each day, like the Lotus, we can rise above these contaminants and distractions and see our character and Tai Chi blossom.
+The Lotus Blossom is generally regarded as a symbol of enlightenment. the lotus begins its life in the muck and decaying matter at the bottom of a lake and yet it emerges as a spotless flower.
+This demonstrates how we can be surrounded by things which may taint our character or distract us from our chosen path, but if we persist and simply grow a little each day, just like the Lotus, we can rise and blossom